Catalog Number: 20180907, 20170505

-Coming of age in the 1960s, Diane Williams struggled to be taken seriously as a writer and editor in the male dominated era.
-Now, a three time winner of the Pushcart Prize of Fiction, she is the author of numerous books, and the editor of the acclaimed literary journal Noon.
-In this live reading, she discusses her book of short fiction titled, Fine, Fine, Fine, Fine, Fine.
+Coming of age in the 1960s, Diane Williams began her creative life in ballet and modern dance, until she fell in love with the literary world.
+She struggled to be taken seriously as a writer and editor in the male dominated era.
+Now, the three-time winner of the Pushcart Prize for Fiction is the author of eight books, and the editor of the acclaimed literary journal Noon, in which she has mentored numerous experimental writers.
+At this reading from her book of short fiction from McSweeney's entitled, Fine, Fine, Fine, Fine, Fine, she discusses her craft and approach to language.
 A 2008 interview with Diane Williams is also available in our Audio Archives.

 Kansas City Literary Events